-The humanitarian impact bond aims to expand and improve the efficiency of physical rehabilitation services to people that have a physical disability and require a mobility device.
+The aim of the humanitarian impact bond was to expand and improve the efficiency of physical rehabilitation services to people that have a physical disability and require a mobility device.

 Individuals with physical disabilities in living in Mali, Nigeria, and the Democratic Republic of Congo, who are victims of war, natural disasters, congenital impairments or disabling diseases such as polio.

 Across the world, 90 million people have a physical disability and require a mobility device.
 However, only 10% have access to adequate physical rehabilitation support.
 Without these services, living with a physical disability can put someone at greater risk of societal exclusion and act as a barriers to accessing education or employment.